dotnet/csharplang/proposals/ref-assignment-switch-expressions.md

 }
 ```

 Ref return safety relies on the individual switch arms.
-If any of the switch arms that does not throw is unsafe to return, the entire switch statement is unsafe to return.
-Otherwise, the entire `switch` statement's expression is safe to return.
+If any of the switch arms that does not throw is unsafe to return, the entire switch expression is unsafe to return.
+Otherwise, the entire `switch` expression's result is safe to return.

 ## Drawbacks
 [drawbacks]: #drawbacks